meltano/meltano/docs/src/docs/plugins.md

 ### Carbon Intensity

-`tap-carbon-intensity` pulls data from the Official Carbon Intensity API for Great Britain, which was developed by the [National Grid](https://www.nationalgrid.com/uk).
+`tap-carbon-intensity` pulls data from the Official Carbon Emissions Intensity API for Great Britain, which was developed by the [National Grid](https://www.nationalgrid.com/uk).
 For more information, check out [http://carbonintensity.org.uk/](http://carbonintensity.org.uk/).

 #### Info